 Foraminotomy — minimally invasive spine surgery for foraminal stenosis

-Advantages of Laser Spine Institute's minimally invasive spine surgery:
+Advantages of USA Spine Care's minimally invasive spine surgery:

 Our minimally invasive foraminotomy procedure is used to relieve pain associated with a compressed nerve in the spine.